 - Soak rice for 35-40 minutes.
 This step will allow the grains to soak up some water and soften a little bit.

 - Sauté green onions for 1-2 minutes.
-This step is optional but the green onions bring a lot of flavor and add some color!
+This step is optional, but the green onions bring a lot of flavors and add some color!